 What is the biggest misconception among clients when it comes to the design process?

 Design is not easy; it is not pretty pictures.
-Design is creativity with a purpose.
+Brand design is creativity with a purpose.
 The process of getting to a solution is far from linear, and it takes time to distill down complex narratives into something simple that everyone can relate to.

 Do you find you’re more creative during the day or at night?